Treasures of South Africa: Featuring Rovos Rail

-Begin the exploration of Cape Town with a tour of the city’s highlights and an ascent of Table Mountain (weather permitting) for breathtaking panoramic views of the city, Table Bay and the Cape of Good Hope.
+Continue your exploration of Cape Town with a tour of the city’s highlights and an ascent of Table Mountain for breathtaking panoramic views of the city, Table Bay, and the Cape of Good Hope.
 Continue on to Robben Island.
-For nearly 400 years, isolated Robben Island was a place of exile.
+For nearly 400 years, isolated Robben Island was a place of exile and is now a World Heritage Site.
 Cruise to the island by boat and tour the former prison where the late Nelson Mandela was incarcerated from 1964-1982.
-The tour is performed by a former prisoner with first hand knowledge of life on the island.
+The tour is narrated by a former prisoner with firsthand knowledge of life on the island.
 Then, see the island’s lime quarry and local village.
-A lecture on The History and Culture of South Africa will highlight some of the key events in the history of this amazing country, including Dutch and British colonization, the introduction of slavery, struggle of native tribes, discovery of gold and diamonds, and more.
-(B)
+Sit down with other Smithsonian Journeys Travelers to dinner this evening at a lovely harbor-front restaurant.
+(B,D)

 Day 6 — Cape Town and Rovos Rail

-The 900-mile rail adventure aboard Rovos Rail begins this morning with transfer to the train station where you board a luxury train born in a bygone era.
+The 900-mile rail adventure aboard Rovos Rail begins this morning with transfer to the rail station where you board a luxury train born in the Golden Age of travel.
 Experience the elegance and excitement of traveling by rail, while marveling at the spectacular South African veldt.
-Journey to the charming, perfectly preserved Victorian village of Matjiesfontein, an oasis situated in the semi-desert region of Klein Karoo or Little Karoo.
-Declared a National Historic Monument in 1970, Matjiesfontein is home to the Victorian Matjiesfontein Railway Station.
+Journey to the charming, well-preserved Victorian village of Matjiesfontein, an oasis situated in the semidesert region of the Little Karoo.
+Declared a National Historic Monument in 1970, Matjiesfontein is home to the charming Matjiesfontein Railway Station.
 In addition to being a stop on the Rovos Rail line, this historic building is home to the Transnet Museum.
-Its treasured exhibits include a stationmaster’s office from the late 1800s, the original signal room and signal box.
+Its treasured exhibits include a stationmaster’s office from the late 1800s, the original signal room, and signal box.
 Another highlight of the Railway Station is the Marie Rawdon Museum, which showcases an eclectic collection of Victoriana and Boer War memorabilia.
 (B,L,D)

 Day 7 — Rovos Rail